-Third, certain of the cases upon which May 2 Order relies in support of other courts' deviation for the explicit requirements of Section 2001(a) are distinguishable.
-In both SEC v.
-Billion Coupons, Nos.
-09-00068, 09-00069, 2009 WL 2143531 (D. Haw.
-July 13, 2009) and in Pennant Mgmt., Inc. v.
+Pennant Mgmt., Inc. v.
 First Farmers Fin., LLC, No. 14 CV 7581, 2015 WL 5180678 (N.D.
 Ill.
 Sept.
-4, 2015) the opinions specifically noted that no objection to deviation from the requirements of Section 2001(a) were posed by any party.
+4, 2015), the opinions specifically noted that no objection to deviation from the requirements of Section 2001(a) were posed by any party.
 And in United States v.
 Hunwardsen, 39 F. Supp.
 2d 1157 (N.D.
 Iowa 1999) the issue was not whether the parties could deviate from the requirements of Section 2001, but, rather, whether the proposed sale should be carried out under the strictures of Section 2001(a) versus Section 2001(b).

-Fourth, the May 2 Order confuses the method of sale with confirmation of the sale.
+Fourth, there is a distinction between the method of sale versus confirmation of the sale.
 The drafters set forth in Section 2001(a) how the sale is to be conducted, not how it is to be approved.
 Once conducted, the parties then seek approval by reporting to the court, as occurs in bankruptcy sales, the results of the sale, and the court then confirms the sale, based on offers of proof, transcripts of the auction sale or other evidence of the bids submitted and sale process generally.
-This two-step process is borne out in the pleadings in this case.
+This two-step process is borne out of the pleadings in this case.
 Pursuant to the Receiver's Motion for Court Approval of the Process For Public Sale of Real Property by Sealed Bid (R130) (the "First Procedures Motion") the Receiver sought approval of sale procedures for the first set of properties.
-Thereafter, after choosing the highest bidders based on the sealed bids received, the Receiver filed the Receiver's First Motion for Court Approval of the Sale of Certain Real Estate and for the Avoidance of Certain Mortgages, Liens, Claims and Encumbrances (R 230) (the "First Approval Motion"), under which the Receiver sought approval of the sale resulting from an initial sales effort.
-Under May 2 Order's rationale ("[n]or has Liberty demonstrated that any of the identified properties can actually be "sold" on the courthouse steps.
-The Receiver is not authorized to sell anything without the court's approval, which cannot take place until after the auction period expires"), no receivership sale could ever occur in accordance with Section 2001.
+Thereafter, after choosing the highest bidders based on the sealed bids received, the Receiver filed the Receiver's First Motion for Court Approval of Certain Real Estate and for the Avoidance of Certain Mortgages, Liens, Claims and Encumbrances (R 230) (the "First Approval Motion"), under which the Receiver sought approval of the sale resulting from an initial sale effort.
+Under the May 2 Order's rationale, no receivership sale could ever occur in accordance with Section 2001.
 That is simply not the law.
-The statute is specifically drafted to govern the conduct of sale, not the approval of the sale.

-Fifth, the May 2 Order incorrectly relies on the marketing process proposed by the

-Receiver, as justification for deviation from the conduct of the sale process mandated under Section 2001(a).
-28 U.S.C. § 2002 sets forth the minimum marketing process requirements related to a public sale:
+Fifth, the May 2 Order incorrectly relies on the marketing process proposed, as justification for deviation from the sale process set forth under Section 2001(a).
+11 U.S.C. §